rwharton/bb_proc/README.md

 which is important for flagging sub-band edge channels.
 In this case, we will zap two channels (`-ez`) at the edges of the sub-bands.

+For the searching, we will first de-disperse to DM=219.46.
+If you want to remove certain periodicities in the de-dispersed time series, you can use the filter option.
+In this case we use `-f 60,10,0.5` which sets the fundamental at 60 Hz, selects 10 harmonics, and sets a zapping width of 0.5 Hz.
+The filter will be run on the dat file before searching.
-For the searching, we will first de-disperse to DM=219.46, then run a modified version of PRESTO's `single_pulse_search.py` with much larger boxcar widths.
+The search is done with a modified version of PRESTO's `single_pulse_search.py` with much larger boxcar widths.
 Here, we are setting the minimum SNR limit to be 8 (`-snr`), the maximum boxcar template width to be 20ms (`-mw`) and are ignoring candidates found in bad blocks (`--badblocks`).
 For the candidates found we will create snippet filterbank files of 0.1 seconds around each candidate (`-w`).
 Using these, we will make plots.
 To avoid bursts of RFI, we will exclude from